Reluctantly, I find myself needing to re-post this every six months or so.

 That’s not me.
 It never has been.
 I’m no Microsoft hater.

-I still believe most people should take all updates, albeit with extra attention to backing up first.
+I still believe most people should take all quality updates, albeit with extra attention to backing up first.
 Windows Update usually works.
-By “usually”, I mean that for millions upon millions of machines, Windows Update works without major issues.
+By “usually”, I mean that for millions upon millions of machines, every update to Windows works without major issues.
 These are the machines used by people we don’t hear from because they’re busy getting stuff done.
 Their updates are, for the most part, a non-issue.

 Windows Update as Russian Roulette

-Let’s assume that one hundredth of one percent (0.01%) of Windows 10 installations have a significant problem.
+Let’s assume that one tenth of one percent (0.1%) of Windows 10 installations have a significant problem.
 That seems like a tiny number, right?
 (I don’t know what the real number is; Microsoft isn’t saying.
-If anything, I suspect my assumption is low.)
+If anything, I suspect my assumption is high.)

-Let’s also assume there are two billion desktop computers currently in use in the world1.
-Let’s assume half of them run Windows, and half of those run Windows 102, meaning about 500,000,000 machines.
-If our assumption of 0.01% is even close to correct, that means 50,000 computers may experience a problem due to Windows Update.
+If our assumption of 0.01% is even close to correct, that means 1,000,000 computers may experience a problem due to Windows Update.
 That’s still way too many.

-Particularly since updates are forced, it’s a little like playing Russian Roulette.
-There’s no real predicting whether or not the barrel is loaded when you’re forced to pull the Windows Update trigger — or more correctly, when the gun is pointed at your machine and the trigger is pulled on your behalf.
+Particularly since even after an optional delay updates are forced, it’s a little like playing Russian Roulette.
+There’s no predicting whether or not the barrel is loaded when you’re forced to pull the Windows Update trigger — or more correctly, when the gun is pointed at your machine and the trigger is pulled on your behalf.

-Even if your chances of experiencing a problem are one in ten thousand (aka 0.01%), it’s certainly enough to make people nervous.
+Even if your chances of experiencing a problem are one in a thousand (aka 0.1%), it’s certainly enough to make people nervous.1

 Microsoft, you can do better.